Massachusetts Comprehensive Permit Act: Chapter 40B: Comprehensive permitting process

 Chapter 40B continues to be controversial and it has not overcome the multiple barriers that exist to building affordable housing in the state.
 A study by the National Low Income Housing Coalition rated Massachusetts as being the least affordable state in which to rent an apartment in 2003.

 Despite the law, fewer new affordable housing units are built in Massachusetts compared to the state's needs.
-The state government as a policy works toward increasing the supply of inexpensive housing.
 The shortage contributes to sprawl as workers move further away from jobs in order obtain affordably priced houses.
 The high price of housing is one reason that young adults move away from Massachusetts.

-Municipalities have occasionally attempted to gain "affordable" classification for existing inexpensive housing units that are not deed restricted to maintain the long-term future affordable status of the units.
+Municipalities have occasionally attempted to gain "affordable" classification for existing inexpensive housing units that are not deed-restricted to maintain the long-term future affordable status of the units.
 Some municipalities have requested that mobile homes be allowed.
 As of April 2016, state legislators are currently considering making this change.